Polygon

 How much can you earn by staking MATIC?
 When will I receive MATIC rewards?

-MATIC staking APR is currently 6.56% at the time of writing this article.
-MATIC APR may be subject to change in the future.
+MATIC staking GRR is currently 5.61% at the time of writing this article.
+MATIC GRR may be subject to change in the future.

 Does Polygon network have transaction and gas fees?